LucasMicoud/lucasmicoud.github.io/content/posts/ESPwn1.md

 Wi-Fi is a set of **wireless network protocols** from the IEEE 802.11 standards.
 There is quite an expansive list of protocols (see [Wikipedia](https://en.wikipedia.org/wiki/IEEE_802.11#Protocol)) based on the version and the type of network.
 For instance, your home router might use the 802.11ac standard (Wi-Fi 5).

-As we will in the following articles, **the protocol version is not negligeable at all**.
+As we will see in the following articles, **the protocol version is not negligeable at all**.
 Each new version tends to come with additionnal security, which can thwart our hacking efforts.

 ## The basics